29.9 C

 healthy brain all day focus

-Recently, it was found that during a procedure called neuroplasticity, the structure of the brain also changes.
+Recently, it was discovered that during neuroplasticity, the brain’s structure can actually change.

-To investigate this, Melissa Hogan-Boom from BBC got her brain scanned once, observed for six weeks, and then scanned again.
+To study this, Melissa Hogan-Boom from the BBC had her brain scanned once, then she was observed for six weeks, and finally, her brain was scanned again.

-He said, “The size of the right part of the brain has decreased.
-This happens due to reduced stress.
-It increases in people who experience anxiety and stress.
-We have seen before that training the mind reduces its size.
-There have also been changes in the back part of the brain.”
-This means that there has been a decrease in clutter in the mind.
+He explained, “The size of the right part of the brain has decreased.
+This happens because stress has gone down.
+This part of the brain usually gets bigger in people who feel anxiety and stress.
+We have seen before that training the mind can make this part smaller.
+There were also changes in the back part of the brain.”
+This means Melissa’s mind became less cluttered and clearer, helping her keep a healthy brain all day focus.

 Exercise is helpful too.